-- Two nonprofit organizations or service projects within the community are selected to receive a financial award.
+- One or more nonprofit organizations or service projects within the community are selected to receive a financial award.

 - These organizations are presented to the MWC Board in August for approval and voted on by the general MWC membership in September.

 - The recipient(s) are invited to attend a future meeting to give a brief presentation with information about their organization.

 - Any MWC member can nominate a nonprofit organization or project for consideration for an award.

 - Click this link to see the MWC list of Past MWC Service Award Recipients

 - Click this link to Nominate an organization or project for a financial service award